Pylons/pyramid/docs/glossary.rst

      positional argument, returns a Pyramid-compatible request.

    response factory
-     An object which, provied a :term:`request` as a single positional argument, returns a Pyramid-compatible response.
+     An object which, provided a :term:`request` as a single positional argument, returns a Pyramid-compatible response.

    response